MBFBioscience/nmf-schema/docs/source/NMF.rst

       <edgelists></edgelists>
     </vessel>

-*Figure 34 The <vessel> element, child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 34 The <vessel> element, child elements, attributes, and values as they apear in the data file.
 In this figure, the vessel’s child elements do not include any child elements, attributes, and values for concision.*

 The <vessel> elements can have edges that loop, whereas <tree> elements can only branch.
 The looping capability of the <vessel> elements is known as a graph structure and allows for the representation of biological structures such as anastomoses in vascular or neuronal networks.